-Former Trump fixer Michael Cohen still in prison despite agreement for house detention: Reports
+Former Trump fixer Michael Cohen still in prison despite agreement for house detention:

 Cohen, 53, asked in March that he be released early from prison, citing fears about potentially contracting the coronavirus while in custody.

-But while Cohen’s plea for “compassionate release” was initially denied by a federal court judge, his lawyer later told news last month that the BOP ultimately agreed to let him finish his sentence under home confinement.
+But while Cohen’s plea for “compassionate release” was initially denied by a federal court judge, his lawyer later told news outlets last month that the BOP ultimately agreed to let him finish his sentence under home confinement.

 Cohen is currently scheduled to complete his sentence in November 2021, according to the BOP website.